 Global warming is one of the REALLY pressing issues.
 It is widely believed that it is caused by human activity, which increases the concentration of greenhouse gases in the atmosphere.
 However, this view does not explain why temperatures sometimes rise sharply and suddenly, especially in the Arctic.

-In the Arctic, one of the factors determining global warming is the release of methane from permafrost.
-Since researchers began monitoring temperatures in the Arctic, the region has witnessed two periods of rapid warming: first in the 20s and 30s, and then from 1980 until today.
+In the Arctic, one of the factors driving climate warming is the release of methane from permafrost.
+Since researchers began monitoring temperatures in the Arctic, the region has seen two periods of rapid warming: first in the 20s and 30s, and then from 1980 until today.

-The research was conducted at MIPT with the support of the Russian Science Foundation, grant n.
-20-17-00140.
+The research was conducted at MIPT with the support of the Russian Science Foundation, grant no. 20-17-00140.

 Leopold Lobkovsky, author of the study reported in this article, is a member of the Russian Academy of Sciences and head of the MIPT Laboratory for geophysical research of the Arctic and continental margins of the World Ocean.
-In his article, the scientist speculates that the abrupt inexplicable temperature changes may have been triggered by geodynamic factors.
+In his paper, the scientist hypothesizes that the sharp, unexplained temperature changes may have been triggered by geodynamic factors.
 In particular, he pointed to a series of large earthquakes in the Aleutian Arc, which is the seismically active area closest to the Arctic.

 To test his hypothesis, Lobkovsky asked himself three questions.